ayatokura/ai-openscale/wos-frameworks-wml-cloud.md

 Because {{site.data.keyword.aios_short}} cannot detect the training data location for an AutoAI model like it can for a regular model, you must explicitly provide the needed details to access the training data location:

-- For the online path, you must provide the Cloud Object Storage or Db2 location details from which training data can be accessed .
+- For the online path, where you manually configuring monitors, you must provide the Cloud Object Storage or Db2 location details from which training data can be accessed .
-- For the custom notebook path, you can use the JSON file that is produced by running the notebook.
+- For the custom notebook path, where you upload training data distribution, you can use the JSON file that is produced by running the notebook.

 For more information, see [Provide model details](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-work-model-dets) and [Numeric/categorical data](/docs/services/ai-openscale?topic=ai-openscale-mo-config#mo-nuca).